Pain and Pain Symptom Management for Michigan Nurses

 MIND–BODY TECHNIQUES

 Biofeedback is the use of instrumentation to mirror psychophysiologic processes, such as blood pressure, heart rate, and skin temperature, of which an individual normally is unaware and which may be brought under voluntary control.
-Types of biofeedback devices include:
+Researchers aren’t exactly sure how or why biofeedback works, but they do know that it promotes relaxation, which can help relieve many conditions related to stress.

 - Electromyogram (EMG)